henvic/vehikel/README.md

 ### Create the databases structures
 MySQL tables have to be built.
 The DB scheme is at *[application/configs/db.sql](https://github.com/henvic/MediaLab/blob/master/application/configs/db.sql)*

-The following CouchDB databases have to be created: *web_acess_log, and actions_log*.
+The following CouchDB databases have to be created: *web_access_log, and actions_log*.

 ### Points of entry
 There are three modules: default, services and api.
 And also a simple redirector system.